JoskoMikulicic/ios-development-standards/Libraries/Animation.md

 * Categories: Animation.

-* Known/encountered bugs: *very rarelt causes strange crash.
+* Known/encountered bugs: **been known to cause strange crashes every now and then**.